k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07b_param_implementation_param_coupling.md

     - Customer table — the customer_id is exported.
     - Address table — the customer_id, address_id, and state fields are exported.

-- The exported tables are used for the following:
+- The exported tables are used for:
   - Getting the number of matching entities for the selected parameters of the task.
-  - Creating the entity list for the task if the task's selection method is based on parameters.
+  - Creating the entity list for the task when the task's selection method is based on parameters.
-  - Creating the entity list for the task if a random selection of entities is used.
+  - Creating the entity list for the task when entities are randomly selected.

 ### TDM_PARAMS_DISTINCT_VALUES